tanin47/lilit-lang/README.md

 ### Terse

-We aim be at the highest level of abstraction and, thus, reduce the amount of detail programmers need to code.
+We aim be at the highest level of abstraction and reduce the amount of detail programmers need to think and code.

 Some features that Lilit offers: